 Fast electronic circuitry used in the MXGS will provide time history and spectra over the course of the expected lifetime of 1-5 ms for each TGF.
 Also, a TGF burst trigger signal is passed to the adjacent MMIA module (and visa versa) for synchronization of the two types of observation.

 The project has been a Danish initiative, from the very start, headed in the initial phase by the DTU Space, National Space Institute, with participation of the University of Valencia and the University of Bergen.
 The development phase of ASIM has an estimate time span of 3 ½ years leading up to the launch and operational phases.
-ASIM is scheduled to be ready for launch by the end of 2015 and will be launched by SpaceX with the Falcon-9 lift rocket carrying the Dragon Transfer Vehicle to the International Space Station.
+ASIM is scheduled to be ready for launch in 2018 and will be launched by SpaceX with the Falcon-9 lift rocket carrying the Dragon Transfer Vehicle to the International Space Station.